 It is the principal's responsibility to make the school-based decisions required to deliver Government education objectives within a framework that enables staff to have input into the decisions that affect their working lives in accordance with the Victorian Government Schools Agreement 2017.

-When determining the working arrangements that will apply in Term 3, the consultative arrangements in place at each school must be used to ensure staff are consulted on, and have input into, the ways that work may be organised and allocated, particularly the changes to the organisation of the program of instruction to enable remote and onsite teaching and learning.
+When determining the working arrangements that will apply in Term 3 and 4, the consultative arrangements in place at each school must be used to ensure staff are consulted on, and have input into, the ways that work may be organised and allocated, particularly the changes to the organisation of the program of instruction to enable remote and onsite teaching and learning.

 All teaching service employees are encouraged to proactively manage workload and health and safety issues during this time.